Vandanaones/demoproject/README.md

 # demoproject
-this is a demo for git and git hub class
+this is a demo for git and git hub class.